MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/how-to/send-auth-token-starting-chat.md

 to this:
 "To authenticate a user when they initiate a chat, pass an authentication token to Omni-channel Engagement Hub." -->

 When a user initiates a chat, you can pass an authentication token to Omni-channel Engagement Hub, which helps authenticate the user.
+Custom authentication is optional and is relevant only when hosting the chat widget outside Dynamics 365 for Customer Engagement Portal.
+It is used to send verified information about the current logged-in user.
+This information will be used to identify the account or contact entity record by Omni-channel Engagement Hub.

 <!--note from editor:Should the below sentence say "Follow these steps to pass an authentication token:"?    -->